With most of the top business schools across the globe requiring a 700+ score, GMAT is not only difficult, but also the most dreaded test for many.

 There are multiple factors one must consider while creating a study plan:

-Note: To make it easy for you, we will be covering a step-by-step guide to prepare an effective study plan in the next article.
+Note: To make it easy for you, in the next article we cover a step-by-step guide to prepare an effective study plan.

 If you wish to create a free personalized GMAT study plan right away, you can do so by using the link below: